 Backpacking Trip into Yukon's Kluane National Park Reserve (Part 2)

-In my previous article I showed you the pictures from our first day in the backcountry of Kluane National Park Reserve.
-Today, I'm co...
+In my previous article , I showed you the pictures from our first day in the backcountry of Kluane National Park Reserve.
+Today, I'm c...

 Despite its remoteness, backcountry camping in Kluane National Park Reserve was a very pleasant experience.
 We camped at a designated campsite with a fire pit put up from stones, benches and even firewood cut and left by the park's staff.
 Not far from our campsite was a really nice toilet, so you don't have to sacrifice your comfort much if you camp in the backcountry.

 This is the view 30 m / 100 ft from our campsite.
-Good luck to find anything similar at a front-country (car) camping.
+Good luck finding anything similar at a front-country (car) camping.

-The group of German young men (remember, I told there is a direct flight to Whitehorse from Frankfurt, Germany?) camped nearby.
-They were one day ahead of us, and hiked the plato on Observation Mountain the day before.
+The group of German young men (remember, I told you there is a direct flight to Whitehorse from Frankfurt, Germany?) camped nearby.
+They were one day ahead of us and hiked the Plato on Observation Mountain the day before.
 Now, they were packing their stuff and getting ready for the hike back to the parking lot.

-Canada Creek had a few dozens of streams and was a bit smaller and shallower than the Bullion Creek.
+Canada Creek had a few dozen streams and was a bit smaller and shallower than Bullion Creek.
 We managed to jump over the majority of those streams, but we still decided to take our pants and shoes off and wade it at its broadest point.

 Beautiful northern flora.

-There is steep ascent for about 2 km / 1.2 miles.
+There is a steep ascent for about 2 km / 1.2 miles.
 Use caution as the soil is often loose.
-Hiking poles are the must here, especially on the way down.
+Hiking poles are a must here, especially on the way down.

 You get rewarded with stunning views for your bravery.